zekith/oauthgo/README.md

   OIDC.
 - **Provider presets** (e.g., Google, Microsoft Entra ID, LinkedIn, Facebook, GitHub, SAP Concur, etc.) you can use as‑is or customize.
+- **Add a new provider** Just register provider endpoints and scopes with core — no need to fork or modify the library.
+- **Callback Flexibility**: Configure callback options and result backed by a solid foundation.
 - **Pluggable sessions** (in‑memory or Redis) that you can swap without touching handler wiring.
 - **Pluggable cookie manager** that you can swap without touching handler wiring.
 - **Defense‑in‑depth**: state/nonce validation, PKCE, replay protection, and strict redirect handling.